The history of schools in Toronto

 The mid-century period brought another wave of expansion for Toronto's school system, which is easy to spot today thanks to the modernist architecture of many schools from this period.

 At the time, the Toronto Board of Education had its own architectural department headed up by Frederick Etherington and primary design architect Peter Pennington.

 The schools from this period are an important part of the city's cultural legacy, even as some are under threat of demolition.

-Lord Lansdowne (1961) and Davisville Public School (1962) are probably the most architecturally significant of Toronto's mid-century schools, but the two decades that followed their construction witnesses a surge of new schools across the city.
+Lord Lansdowne (1961) and Davisville Public School (1962 - now demolished) are probably the most architecturally significant of Toronto's mid-century schools, but the two decades that followed their construction witnesses a surge of new schools across the city.

 While each borough had its own school board pre-amalgamation, some of the major design principles were shared across Toronto.
 It's easy to place schools from this period even at a quick glance.